oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 ```
 #### Full domain restarts

-To do a full domain restart, first shut down all of the domain's servers (Administration and Managed Servers), taking the domain out of service,
+To do a full domain restart, first shut down all of the domain's servers (Administration Server and Managed Servers), taking the domain out of service,
 then restart them.
 Unlike rolling restarts, the operator cannot detect and initiate a full domain restart; you must always manually initiate it.

 To manually initiate a full domain restart: